Instant Trial Guide for Commercial Organisations

-A customer has just part paid an outstanding invoice.
-The customer is Venus Management Ltd and an amount of £1838.00 has been received with the remittance advice from invoice number 00010355.
+A customer has just paid the final amount to settle an invoice.
+The customer is Venus Management Ltd and an amount of £278.00 has been received with the remittance advice from invoice number 00010355.

 Use Receive Payments accessed via Income menu.

 Accept the date (as today) Select the current account from the deposit to drop-down.
-Add a reference note (if required) and enter the Receipt as £1838.00.
-Tick the box against the relevant invoice; the amount received against that invoice is displayed.
-Click on SUBMIT to record the receipt.
+Add a reference note (if required) and enter the Receipt of £278.00.

-To see the impact, go to Income menu and select Customer Invoices/Credits, the status of the Venus Management Ltd Invoice is shown as closed and the transaction locked.
+To see the impact, go to Income menu and select Invoices and Credit Notes.
+Enter a From date fours months in history and click the "All" button and SEARCH.
+The status of the Venus Management Ltd Invoice is shown as closed and the transaction locked.
 On the Home Page the Open Invoice Aged Summary section has now been updated.

-Likewise select Receipts and Deposits, details of the received payment are displayed.
-Included on the Action Box is a VOID action.
+Likewise select Receipts and Deposits from the Income menu, details of the received payment are displayed.
+Included on the action box is a VOID action.
 Only use this in the event that the payment is dishonoured, the system will show the receipt as well as the reversal in the bank account (matching the bank statement entries) and will also restore the receivable item.

 Note clicking on the network symbol will open up a dialogue showing the details of the receipt allocation.
 The receipt may be de-allocated if desired and subsequently re-allocated or deleted.Return to the list of topics in this user guide